Ardhendu Kumar Dey

 Ardhendu Kumar Dey (24 March 1938 – 27 July 2022) was an Indian politician and Minister of Irrigation and Soil Conservation in the Government of Assam.
-He was elected to the Assam Legislative Assembly from Hojai constituency from 1991 till 2006 as a member of INC. He was re-elected as an MLA from Hojai from 2011 to 2016.
-In April 2021, he joined the Bharatiya Janata Party.
+He was elected to the Assam Legislative Assembly from Hojai constituency from 1991 till 2006 as a member of Indian National Congress (INC).
+He was re-elected as an MLA from Hojai from 2011 to 2016.
+In April 2021, he left the INC and joined Bharatiya Janata Party.

 Personal life

 He was born on 24 March 1938 to Aswini Kumar Dey and Hemalata Dey.
 He was a resident of Hojai, Assam.
 In 1966, he married Maya Dey, with whom he had one son.

 Death and reaction

 Death

-He was admitted into Gauhati Medical College and Hospital (GMCH) where he was undergoing treatment.
-On 27 July 2022, he passed away at the same hospital, aged 84.
+He was admitted to Gauhati Medical College and Hospital (GMCH) where he was undergoing treatment.
+On 27 July 2022, he died at the same hospital, aged 84.

 His mortal remains were taken to his residence at Hojai where the last rites were performed.